sjhpark/Social-Robot-Navigation-Papers-to-Review/Paper_Reviews/Socially-Aware Navigation/Robot Navigation in Crowded Environments Using Deep RL.md

 2020

 ---
+**Key Idea:
+1. The authors' SOADRL models **_differentiate static obstacles from standing pedestrians._** Many other DRL methods in social navigation such as SARL and CADRL don't differentiate static obstacles from pedestrians.
+2. The authors **_trained the models with full FOV and limited FOV._** SARL and CADRL consider that the robot's sensors have full (360 degree) FOV.

 ## Abstract
 * The authors used a combined imitation learning and deep RL approach for motion planning in crowded environments.
-* The authors separated processing information of static and dynamic objects to enable the network to learn motion patterns that are tailored to real-world environments.
+* The authors **separated processing information of static and dynamic objects** to enable the network to learn motion patterns that are tailored to real-world environments.
 * The authors' model is also designed to handle limited field of view of the equipped sensor.

 ## Introduction